varunkumardev/amitmerchant1990.github.io/_posts/2019-4-29-laravel-route-model-bindings.md

 Notice here, we passed `$post` variable to the route's closure which is type-hinted as the `App\Post` eloquoent model and the variable name matches the `{post}` URI segment of the URL.
 Laravel will then automatically inject the model instance that has an `id` field matching the corresponding value from the request URI.
 If a matching model instance is not found in the database, a 404 HTTP response will automatically be generated for that particular route.

+{:.you-may-like}
+> You may also like: [Route model bindings using custom columns in Laravel 7](/route-model-bindings-custom-keys-laravel7/)

 ## Explicit Binding

 As the name suggests, this approach requires you to register an "explicit" binding by using the router's `model` method to specify the class for a given parameter.
 You can achieve this by defining your explicit model bindings in the `boot` method of the `RouteServiceProvider` class.
 Let's now rewrite the above example using this approach.